fission/fission/Documentation/docs-site/content/concepts/executor.en.md

 ### Autoscaling

-The new deployment based executor provides autoscaling for functions based on CPU currently.
+The new deployment based executor provides autoscaling for functions based on CPU usage.
+In future custom metrics will be also supported for scaling the functions.
 You can set the intial and maximum CPU for a function and target CPU at which autoscaling will be trigerred.
 Autoscaling is useful for workloads where you expect intermittant spikes in workloads.
-It also enables optimal usage of resources to execute functions, by using a baseline capacity with minimum scale and ability to burst upto maximum scale based on spikes in demand.
+It also enables optimal usage of resources to execute functions, by using a baseline capacity with minimum scale and ability to burst up to maximum scale based on spikes in demand.